Book a demo

 Sources

-CTO of Nedap, he inherited what most leaders only dream of: a 95-year-old Dutch technology company with radical transparency baked into its DNA.
+Andre Foken, Nedap's CTO inherited a leaders' dream: a 95-year-old tech company with radical transparency baked into its DNA.
 Information flowed freely.
 Everyone contributed to decisions.
 The culture thrived.

 "Some people were planning their mornings just to try and catch up, and it didn't work anymore.
 We have a culture where we want everybody to interact, but having gaps in your knowledge prevents you from contributing to discussions you might actually care about."